Sarah Law: International career

+In May 2024, Law announced her retirement from high-performance rugby.

+In September 2024, Law came briefly out of retirement to play for the Barbarians invitational team against South Africa in Cape Town., becoming the first player from Penicuik Rugby Club to achieve that honour.

 Personal life

 Sarah Megan Law attended Penicuik High School, where she was head girl.
 She studied Applied Mathematics at Edinburgh University, before undertaking a part-time Masters in Operational Research with Data Science.

 Her father played scrum half at their local club in Penicuik, which is where she picked up the game.
 Her younger sister Rachel also played for Scotland U20 and has been involved in the extended Scotland squad for a number of years.

 Outside of her rugby career, Law worked as a Data Analyst at the University of Edinburgh and is a qualified Operational Research Analyst.